 |

-KaiAll meals are provided for children at OCC.
-The menu is planned by our Cook and Manager and implements the guidelines and recommendations of the Heart Foundation.
-We provide a winter and a summer menu for our children so that they can experience a variety of seasonal foods.
-Meal times are a social time at the Centre and a great learning opportunity for children.
-The young children are given support and encouraged towards self-help skills, such as setting the table and using cutlery.
+KaiAll meals are provided, cooked and prepared for children at OCC.
+The menu is planned by our Cook and meets the guidelines and recommendations of the Healthy Heart Guidelines.
+We provide a Winter, Autum and a summer menu for our children so that they can experience a variety of seasonal foods.

 Centre Operating TimesThe Centre is open from 7.30 am — 6.00 pm Monday to Friday.
 We are closed weekends and statutory holidays.